chief10/chief10.github.io/cheatsheet.md

 `git bisect`
 - Find which commit introduced a bug

+`git clean -dn`
+- Dry-run check of which untracked files will be deleted

+`git clean -df`
+- Remove untracked files from git

 When you make changes you want to revert. http://stackoverflow.com/questions/4114095/how-to-revert-git-repository-to-a-previous-commit git revert --no-commit 0766c053..HEAD